azurecitadel/azurecitadel/content/rest-api/02-cli.md

     )
     ```

     The last command uses a heredoc with a variable.
-There are other ways of dynamically generating JSON, e.q. `jq`.
+There are other ways of dynamically generating JSON, e.g. `jq`.

 1. Use `az rest` to patch